Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 A key research institute shall have one dean who has been nominated by the management committee and appointed by the national university after the supervisory committee has approved the nomination.
 The maximum term served by a dean shall be the same as the maximum term served by the members of the management committee.

-1. If found guilty of exploiting an opportunity provided by their position to commit a crime, the dean will be dismissed.
+1.If found guilty of exploiting an opportunity provided by their position to commit a crime, the dean will be automatically dismissed.

-2. If the dean’s behavior is improper or is damaging the image of the key research institute to such an extent that the person is determined to be unfit to hold that office, or if the operating performance of the key research institute is poor, the management committee shall order that action is taken to improve the situation within a specified time limit.
-If there has been no improvement by the end of the specified time limit or if the improvements made have been ineffective, the national university shall dismiss the dean after at least half of the members of the management committee in attendance at a meeting of that committee attended by at least two-thirds of its members have supported a resolution to do so, and the supervisory committee has given approval, the national university shall dismiss the dean.
+2.If the dean’s behavior is improper or is damaging the image of the key research institute to such an extent that the person is determined to be unfit for the position, or if the operating performance of the key research institute is poor, the management committee shall order the said dean to make improvements within a specified time limit.
+If there has been no improvement by the end of the specified time limit or if the improvements made have been ineffective, the national university shall dismiss the dean upon approval by the supervisory committee following the resolution to dismiss the dean made by at least half of the members of the management committee in attendance at a meeting of that committee attended by at least two-thirds of its members.
 If the management committee has been negligent handling this matter, the dean shall be dismissed by the national university if a meeting of the supervisory committee attended by at least two-thirds of its members is held and more than half of those attending support a resolution to do so.

 Article 21

-A key research institute shall set up an industry-university panel, with between seven and nine members, one of whom, the dean, shall serve as the convenor.
+A key research institute shall set up an industry-academia panel, with between seven and nine members, one of whom, the dean, shall serve as the convenor.
 The other members shall be nominated by the dean and appointed by the key research institute after the Management Committee gives approval.

-The industry-university panel has the following responsibilities
+The industry-university panel has the following responsibilities:

-1. Undertake the duties of the key research institute pertaining to the national university’s teacher evaluation committees at each level that are set out in the Teachers’ Act, the Act Governing the Appointment of Educators, the University Act and other related legislation, including deliberations over the appointment of teachers, reviews of their qualifications, the suspension, dismissal, non-renewal of employment, dismissal with severance pay and other matters.
+1.Undertaking the duties of the key research institute pertaining to the national university’s teacher evaluation committees at each level that are stipulated in the Teachers’ Act, the Act Governing the Appointment of Educators, the University Act and other related legislation, including deliberations over the appointment of teachers, reviews of their qualifications, the suspension, dismissal, non-renewal of employment, dismissal with severance pay and other matters.

-2. Advise on matters related to the key research institute’s teaching, research, skilled professional personnel training, and industry-university cooperation.
+2.Advising on matters related to the key research institute’s teaching, research, skilled professional personnel training, and industry-academia collaboration.

 Article 22